 Michael Ross joins ICJI from the Division of Mental Health and Addiction (DMHA) within the Indiana Family and Social Services Administration, where he managed $10+ million in evidence-based programs and led efforts related to disaster resilience, public-safety mental health, serious mental illness and co-occurring issues.
-In his previous position with DMHA, Ross oversaw the training, compliance and clinical direction of the Recovery Works program, which provides support services to criminal justice-involved individuals without insurance coverage.
+In his previous position with DMHA, Michael oversaw the training, compliance and clinical direction of the Recovery Works program, which provides support services to criminal justice-involved individuals without insurance coverage.
 Ross is a Licensed Clinical Social Worker and holds a Master of Social Work in Mental Health and Addiction and Graduate Certificate in Homeland Security and Emergency Management from Indiana University.
 For the last two years, he has taught courses for IU’s School of Social Work and supervised practicum students in both short- and long-term placements.

 Drug and Crime Control: Andrew Rodeghero